Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 It's there.

-It's it's it's like it's like uh it's like the little new London roundabout, and you may wake up the next day and it's this huge thing that squats all over the town like a dead toad.
+It's like the little new London roundabout, and you wake up the next day and it's this huge thing that squats all over the town like a dead toad.

 That's how government grows remorselessly in the dark of night.

-Whatever s so they say, oh, this little rinky dink nothing program, don't worry about it.
+So they say, oh, this little rinky-dink-nothing program, don't worry about it.

-It's just two billion dollars, and then a generation later it's half a trillion dollars.
+And then a generation later, it's half a trillion dollars.

 And whenever Bush tried to do it, he was told it's draconian, it's draconian.

-You find it so interesting that uh Obama proposes the same thing, and he's his caricature is so much different than President Bush's was.
+I find it so interesting that Obama proposes the same thing, and his caricature is so much different than President Bush's was.

-I mean, this idea for a start, when you get the government to do anything, it's gonna be more wasteful than any other way of doing it.
+I mean, this idea for a start, when you get the government to do anything, it's going to be more wasteful than any other way of doing it.

 Because there's no economies of scale with government.

-It's not like when you when uh Pepsi Cola buys mom and pop coke of nowhere's Villunction, uh th and and they reduce the cost of that bottle of uh Coca-Cola because of the economies of scale.
+It's not like when Pepsi-Cola buys mom and pop coke of Nowheresville Junction and they reduce the cost of that bottle of Coca-Cola because of economies of scale.

 There's no economies of scale with government.